Skip to content

 • The location of any proposed service pipes or cables which may affect the future maintenance of the

-• Details of any planting or seeding.
+• Details of any planting or seeding

 You need separate consents for the permanent works and any temporary works that do not form part of the permanent works.
 Temporary works could include, for example, cofferdams (watertight enclosures) across a watercourse, or temporary diversions of water while work is carried out.

 We need to know when you are proposing to carry out the work and how long you think it will take.
 When you are planning the work, you need to make sure that you have allowed enough time for us to consider your application.
+Failure to do this may lead to the refusal of your application and consent.

 For any work (temporary or permanent), we need to know how you are proposing to carry out the work.
 You will need to send a 'Construction Method Statement' as a separate document, and it should be referenced in this section of the application form.